 More than half of Qataris, Saudis, Emiratis, Lebanese and Tunisians support online freedom of expression, but the percentage falls below half in the United Arab Emirates, Qatar and Tunisia if that freedom includes criticizing government policies.
 In Egypt and Jordan, officials did not even allow the distribution of questions about criticizing governments.

 The study results set up a question about what freedom of expression means in the Middle East.
-“This is due to the lack of understanding of freedom of press and freedom of expression and is often associated with poor critical thinking and media literacy skills,” said Jad Melki, chair of the department of communication arts and director of the Media Research and Training Institute at the Lebanese American University, in Beirut.
+“This is due to the lack of understanding of freedom of press and freedom of expression and is often associated with poor critical thinking and media literacy skills,” said Jad Melki, chair of the department of communication arts and director of the Institute of Media Research and Training at the Lebanese American University, in Beirut.
 When someone supports freedom of expression as long as it does not raise controversy and does not conflict with prevailing beliefs and ideologies, he said, “this alleged freedom of expression simply supports the existing hegemony through silence.”

 A Fear of Monitoring